NBICreator/NBICreator/README.md

 # Download

-You can download the latest version the the [Releases](https://github.com/NBICreator/NBICreator/releases) page.
+You can download the latest version from the [Releases](https://github.com/NBICreator/NBICreator/releases) page.

 # Important